svrx/sourcegraph/doc/user/campaigns/index.md

 You'll see a progress indicator when changesets are being published.
 Any errors will be shown, and you can retry publishing after you've resolved the problem.
 You don't need to worry about it creating multiple branches or pull requests when you retry, because it uses the same branch name.

-You need to have write access to the repository (on the code host) to publish a changeset.
+To publish a changeset, you need admin access to the campaign and write access to the changeset's repository (on the code host).
 For more information, see "[Code host interactions in campaigns](managing_access.md#code-host-interactions-in-campaigns)".
 [Forking the repository](#known-issues) is not yet supported.

 ## Tracking campaign progress and changeset statuses